Click topic to jump to related questions:

 How do I access my approval letter and document list?

+A pdf copy of each letter associated with any submission can be found on the IRB Study Management screen (see guidance).
 Effective Monday August 20, 2012, the IRB will no longer be stamping approved documents.
 From this point forward, you will have the opportunity to generate a list of documents included with an approved submission.

 Why is my approval letter not signed?

-Effective May 2011, written notifications from the IRB will no longer be signed as they are generated and delivered electronically by the IRB information system.
+Effective May 2011, written notifications from the IRB will no longer be signed as they are generated and delivered electronically by the IRB Information System.
 It is important to note that signatures are not required by Federal Regulations.
 See the letter to University researchers and sponsors.

 How will I be notified of the completed IRB review and any stipulations that I need to address?

 You will be notified by email of any changes stipulated by the IRB.
 This same email will also be sent all members of your study team whom you designate to receive IRB correspondence.
 The email will contain a link to the IRBIS home page where all IRB correspondence requiring your attention is listed.
+Alternatively, you may access you stipulations at the IRBIS website (see guidance).

 May any member of my study team respond to IRB stipulations?